traegerton-ai/Analyzes-emergent-interaction-effects-in-real-human-AI-dialogues/observations/2025-10-26_resonance-score_dialog-induced-network-expansion.md

 Date: 26 October 2025

-Proposal for a developer-facing metric to identify and analyze user-dialogiclogic impact on LLM evolution.
+Proposal for a developer-facing metric to identify and analyze user-dialog Problem impact on LLM evolution.

 ---